 and The Salary?

-As mentioned earlier, the amount of loan payments cannot exceed 50% of the borrower’s income.
-You also have to take into account any other existing loans you have, including your monthly rental and so on.
+As mentioned earlier, the amount of loan payments cannot exceed 50% of the borrower's income.
+You should also take into account any other existing loans you have, including your monthly rental payments and other commitments.

 What Will Happen If I Miss